semdinsp/email-authentication/README.md

 Use just a portion of gem
 =====================
-If you just want to use a portion of the gem (eg check_mx record)  then just set the address and call the check funciton
+If you just want to use a portion of the gem (eg check_mx record)  then just set the address and call the check function (also see check_smtp)

     @f=EmailAuthentication::Base.new
     @f.set_address('to address',"from address")
-    success,msg= @f.check_format
+    success,msg= @f.check_mx